getsentry/sentry-docs/docs/support.rst

 is a great place to provide product feedback, get help and advice with various issues, as well as to take part in the larger Sentry community.

-If you're looking for support on a specific client, check the documentation specific to that client.
-Several clients are maintained by the Sentry team, whereas others are not.
-Nearly every client also has its own bug tracker, which is generally where the code lives (i.e. on GitHub).
+If you're looking for support on a specific SDK, check the documentation specific to that SDK.
+Several SDKs are maintained by the Sentry team, whereas others are not.
+Nearly every SDK also has its own bug tracker, which is generally where the code lives (i.e. on GitHub).

 Paid Support